rlinsdev/42-philosophers-aux/README.md

 ## Definitions
+* Data Races: Occur when multiple tasks or threads access a shared resource without sufficient protections
-* Mutex: Protect the execution again other threads running at the same time.
+* Mutex: MUTual EXclusion - Protect the execution again other threads running at the same time.
 * Semaphore: Some kind of mutex, but with counter